YvesBrenno/HyperspaceAIErrorHandler/README.md

+## About HyperspaceAI

+HyperspaceAI is a decentralized, peer-to-peer protocol for running AI inference.
+Inspired by BitTorrent, it allows anyone to contribute compute power to a global network that serves and verifies AI model outputs.
+By distributing inference tasks across community nodes, HyperspaceAI aims to make access to powerful AI models more open, resilient, and censorship-resistant.

 # HyperspaceAI Error Handler

 This repository provides a Tampermonkey UserScript designed to maintain persistent connectivity with the [HyperspaceAI](https://node.hyper.space) platform.
-The script intelligently monitors the connection state, handles WebGPU-related pop-ups, and automates the reconnection process in the event of failures — all to ensure a smoother and more stable user experience.
+The script intelligently monitors the connection state, handles WebGPU-related pop-ups, and automates the reconnection process in the event of failures to ensure a smoother and more stable user experience.

 ---